-Each month, notable media outlets contact ACA’s communications department for information about chiropractic and health care topics and to set up interviews with a doctor of chiropractic on ACA’s media response team.
+Notable media outlets often contact ACA’s communications department for information about chiropractic and to set up interviews with doctors of chiropractic.
+Read a selection of articles below featuring members of ACA’s media response team.

 Media Highlights How Chiropractic is Helping in the Fight Against Opioid Addiction

 Two recently published news articles underscore the importance of non-drug treatments, such as chiropractic care, for veterans in need of pain management.
 The Cleveland VA Medical Center attributes its low rate of opioid prescriptions to the availability of alternatives to opioids for chronic pain, as revealed in an article on TaskandPurpose.com.
 In a segment on WJHL-TV in Tennessee, a veteran explains how he was able to stop using opioids for pain thanks to chiropractic care and other non-drug treatments, which have allowed him to feel "like a million bucks."
 Watch the news segment here.

 ACA Member Dr. William Lauretti Discusses Research Supporting the Use of Spinal Manipulation for Back Pain

 In a Consumer Reports article, William Lauretti, DC, discusses a new study published in the Journal of the American Medical Association that found spinal manipulation to be associated with statistically significant improvements in pain and function in acute low back pain patients during the first six weeks of treatment.
 “Spinal manipulation is just one part of an overall treatment strategy to get you actively engaged in taking care of yourself to get past this episode and prevent future recurrences,” said Dr. Lauretti.

 Dr. Erickson Discusses Effect of Fashion Trends on Spinal Health